tier4/AWML/projects/CenterPoint/README.md

 ### 3. Evaluation

-- Run evaluation on a test set, please select experiment config accordingly
+- Run evaluation on a test set, please select experiment config accordingly.

 - [choice] Evaluate with a single GPU